softwaremill/bootzooka/README.md

 _application.conf_ file should be placed next to _application.conf.template_

-## REST API reference

-The JSON API documentation exposed by [Swagger](http://swagger.wordnik.com) is available at /api-docs in your running application.

-You can also browse the [JSON API provided by our live demo](http://bootzooka.softwaremill.com/api-docs).

 ## License

 Project is licensed under [Apache 2.0 License](http://www.apache.org/licenses/LICENSE-2.0.html) which means you can freely use any part of the project.